 You want to look for potential errors and confirm how many accounts you have and their status (ex., open, closed, delinquent).

 If you see any errors, you need to dispute those.
+If you see your credit score drop suddenly, an error is a telltale sign that something is wrong.

 If you see something wrong on your credit report, like a paid off account not showing as paid, you want to dispute the inaccuracies as soon as possible.
 Not only can it have a negative impact on your score but it can cause issues when applying for a mortgage.